sci-barite/sci-barite/README.md

 - 👋 Hi, I’m @sci-barite, aka Rafael
 - 👀 I’m interested in productivity automation, via Google Apps Script and Chrome Extensions
 - 🌱 I’m currently learning TypeScript and asynchronous programming
-- 💞️ I’m looking to collaborate on an HR management app
+- 💞️ I’m looking to collaborate on...
+Nothing, got enough to do with my own stuff!
 - 📫 How to reach me: here, or at sybarith.r at g mail

 <!---